Sci-Fi

 Lindstrom and Craden alternate POV chapters without ever making the hand-off feel mechanical.
 The structural split between the detective and the scientist actually benefits from having two distinct voices, and both performers play the controlled panic of people who understand exactly how bad things are without ever tipping into melodrama.

 A spider civilization develops across thousands of years of accelerated evolution, consciousness emerging from alien instinct.
 Tchaikovsky builds that consciousness from the inside with the same patient specificity Weir brought to Rocky's acoustic language.
-It earns its place on this list for one reason and one reason only, and that reason is the PHM experience you'd be most likely to miss everywhere else.
+It earns its place on this list for one reason, and that reason is the PHM experience you'd be most likely to miss everywhere else.

 Hudson handles the dual structure, alternating between the evolving spider civilization and the desperate human generation ship, with the vocal separation these completely different worlds require.
 The spider chapters demand a narrator who can sustain wonder without condescension, who can make alien interiority feel coherent without making it feel human.
 Hudson does it.